awsdocs/amazon-s3-userguide/doc_source/ServerSideEncryptionCustomerKeys.md

 ## SSE\-C overview<a name="sse-c-highlights"></a>

-This section provides an overview of SSE\-C:
+This section provides an overview of SSE\-C\.
+When using SSE\-C, keep the following considerations in mind\.
 +  You must use HTTPS\.
 **Important**
 Amazon S3 rejects any requests made over HTTP when using SSE\-C\.
-For security considerations, we recommend that you consider any key you erroneously send using HTTP to be compromised\.
-You should discard the key and rotate as appropriate\.
+For security considerations, we recommend that you consider any key that you erroneously send over HTTP to be compromised\.
+Discard the key and rotate as appropriate\.
-+ The ETag in the response is not the MD5 of the object data\.
++ The entity tag \(ETag\) in the response is not the MD5 hash of the object data\.
 + You manage a mapping of which encryption key was used to encrypt which object\.
 Amazon S3 does not store encryption keys\.
 You are responsible for tracking which encryption key you provided for which object\.
-  + If your bucket is versioning\-enabled, each object version you upload using this feature can have its own encryption key\.
+  + If your bucket is versioning\-enabled, each object version that you upload by using this feature can have its own encryption key\.
 You are responsible for tracking which encryption key was used for which object version\.
   + Because you manage encryption keys on the client side, you manage any additional safeguards, such as key rotation, on the client side\.
 **Warning**
-If you lose the encryption key, any GET request for an object without its encryption key fails, and you lose the object\.
+If you lose the encryption key, any `GET` request for an object without its encryption key fails, and you lose the object\.

 ## Requiring and restricting SSE\-C<a name="ssec-require-condition-key"></a>

-To require server\-side encryption with customer provided keys \(SSE\-C\) for all objects in a particular Amazon S3 bucket, you can use a bucket policy\.
+To require SSE\-C for all objects in a particular Amazon S3 bucket, you can use a bucket policy\.

 For example, the following bucket policy denies upload object \(`s3:PutObject`\) permissions for all requests that don't include the `x-amz-server-side-encryption-customer-algorithm` header requesting SSE\-C\.